Freddie Freeman Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in the league.

-- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.69).
+- The Rays have a 3.67 team ERA that ranks fourth among all MLB pitching staffs.

-- Rays pitchers combine to give up 52 home runs (one per game), the ninth-fewest in the league.
+- Rays pitchers combine to surrender 52 home runs (one per game), the eighth-fewest in the league.

-- Beeks (1-2 with a 4.68 ERA and 22 strikeouts in 25 2/3 innings pitched) makes the start for the Rays, his sixth of the season.
+- Glasnow starts for the first time this season for the Rays.

-- The left-hander last appeared on Sunday against the Milwaukee Brewers, when he threw two innings, allowing one earned run while giving up one hit.
+- The 29-year-old righty started and threw five scoreless innings when he last appeared Saturday, Oct.
+8 against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.